ObjectiveSubject/oakland-pattern-portfolio/README.md

 ## Development

-Development of Primer happens in our primary branch, `master`.
-For stable versions, see the [releases page](https://github.com/primer/primer/releases). `master` will always be up to date with the latest changes, including those which have yet to be released.
+Development happens in our primary branch, `master`. `master` will always be up to date with the latest changes, including those which have yet to be released.

-## Contributing

-By contributing to Primer, you agree to the terms presented in [this license agreement](https://cla.github.com/). *More information will be provided here soon.*

-When contributing changes to Primer, be sure to do the following steps when opening a pull request:

-1. Bump the version number in `bower.json` (it's purely placebo right now, but it's good habit) and `package.json`.
-2. Run `grunt` and commit the changes.
-This compiles the SCSS to CSS so we can do basic analysis on the number of selectors, file size, etc.

-In addition, please read through our [contributing guidelines](https://github.com/primer/primer/blob/master/CONTRIBUTING.md).
-Included are directions for opening issues, coding standards, and notes on development.

-All HTML and CSS should conform to the [style guidelines](http://primercss.io/guidelines).

-Editor preferences are available in the [editor config](https://github.com/primer/primer/blob/master/.editorconfig) for easy use in common text editors.
-Read more and download plugins at <http://editorconfig.org>.

-## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Primer is maintained under [the Semantic Versioning guidelines](http://semver.org/).
-Sometimes we screw up, but we'll adhere to those rules whenever possible.

 ## License

-Created by and copyright GitHub, Inc. Released under the [MIT license](LICENSE.md).
+Created by Objective Subject, forked from GitHub's Primer copyright GitHub, Inc. Released under the [MIT license](LICENSE.md).